 PCOS Nutritionist Martha McKittrick, RD, CDE, also recommends consuming low glycemic carbohydrate-rich foods.
 “The Nurse’s Health Study showed that women who consumed carbs with the highest glycemic load were 92% more likely to have fertility problems when compared to women who consumed the lowest glycemic load carbs (such as whole grains, beans, vegetables, and fruit).
 Adding fats (preferably healthy fats such as olive oil, avocado, nuts, nut butters) to these carbs can slow the rise of blood sugar even more.”

 Focus on Nutrient-Dense Foods

 Certain foods that we eat are more “nutrient-dense” than others.
-When a food is nutrient-dense that means that calorie-for-calorie it contains more important nutrients like antioxidants, phytonutrients, fiber, and protein than its less nutrient-dense counterparts.
-When trying to have a baby with PCOS, our experts agree that incorporating more nutrient-dense foods can be helpful.
+When food is nutrient-dense, it means that it contains more important nutrients like antioxidants, phytonutrients, fiber, and protein than its less nutrient-dense counterparts.
+When trying to have a baby with PCOS, our experts agree that incorporating more nutrient-dense foods can help.

 Angela Grassi, MS, RDN, LDN, founder of PCOS Nutrition Center, recommends focusing on antioxidants.
 “When I work with women who are trying to conceive, I like to help them increase the antioxidants in their eating plan.
 Antioxidants help to improve egg quality and decrease inflammation.
 Ways to increase antioxidants are through fruits and vegetables, whole grains, and unsaturated fats.”